AlexLee09/AlexLee09/README.md

 **AlexLee09/AlexLee09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on ChessCoachAI and ExamonAI
 - 🌱 I’m currently learning Numpy, Pandas, Matplotlib and Seaborn alongside web and LLMs
 - 👯 I’m looking to collaborate on various projects
 - 🤔 I’m looking for help use coding to help others